 Oil on canvas

-Gift of Mrs. George Tannenbaum
+Gift of Mr. and Mrs. Hopson Owen

 Nicola Marschall was a native of Prussia who arrived in the Port of New Orleans in 1849.
 He travelled to the Alabama Black Belt, where he set up as a portraitist depicting members of the planter families who lived in central Alabama.
 His portrait of J. Mack (John Marshall) Walker (1840-1864), a First Lieutenant in the Confederate Army, was a posthumous one, probably based upon a photographic carte de visite.
 Walker was a member of the family that owned Cedar Grove Plantation in Marengo County.
 He died May 24, 1864 as the result of a wound he received at the Battle of Resaca in Georgia.